nasa/irg_open/irg_planetary_ephemeris/README.md

 ### Models
 Models of the sun and some planets are in the `models` directory.
-They use `IRGCelestialBodyPlugin` to allow them to be positioned in the sky.
-The sun renders at a distance of 190000, while the planets render at a distance of 170000.
+They use `IRGCelestialBodyPlugin` to allow them to be positioned in the sky. irg_sun renders at a distance of 190000, while the planets render at a distance of 170000.
 These values more than different enough to prevent z-fighting when the sun passes behind a planet, and they are close enough to be within the default